-- seal ← Seal(data).
+- $s \leftarrow \text{Seal}(data)$.
 An enclave can save data for local persistent storage.
-This operation creates an encrypted and authenticated data structure that is passed to the OS. - OfferSeal(id, seal).
-The OS can offer sealed data.
+This operation creates an encrypted and authenticated data structure s that is passed to the OS. - OfferSeal(i, s).
+The OS can offer sealed data s.
 The enclave can verify that it previously created the seal, but the enclave cannot distinguish which seal is the latest.